terriburns/Talks/Codemotion/talk.md

 - Please enter the college you attended to confirm your identity.

 - Please enter your manager's contact info to verify your work history.

+^ Financial security

+^ Highly educated

+^Have a support system professionally and personally

 ---